craigbarnes/dte/docs/dterc.md

    its own copies of the option values.

 3. Options that have both global and local values.
-The Global value is just a default local value for opened files and never used for anything else.
+The Global value is just a default local value for opened files and is never used for anything else.
 Changing the global value does not affect any already opened files.